Musk family: Maye Musk

 Maye Musk (born April 19, 1948) is a model, dietitian and author.
 She has been a model for 50 years, appearing on the covers of magazines, including a Time magazine health edition, Women's Day, international editions of Vogue, and Sports Illustrated Swimsuit Issue.
 She is the mother of Elon Musk, Kimbal Musk and Tosca Musk.
 She holds Canadian, South African, and American citizenship.
 She is a registered dietitian.
 She published her memoir, A Woman Makes a Plan in 2019.

 Joshua Haldeman

-Haldeman was an American-born Canadian chiropractor and political activist who, in the early days of formalized apartheid, moved to South Africa.
+Joshua Norman Haldeman (November 25, 1902 – January 13, 1974) was an American-born Canadian chiropractor and political activist who, in the early days of formalized apartheid, moved to South Africa.
 Prior to the move, Haldeman headed the Canadian branch of Technocracy movement and ran for the Parliament of Canada on the Social Credit Party ticket.
 Over the course of his life, he publicly expressed racist, anti-Semitic, and anti-democratic views, promoted a number of conspiracy theories, and was a supporter of South Africa's apartheid system.

 The Haldeman couple spent time searching for the Lost City of the Kalahari by plane.
 Haldeman's mother Almeda Jane (Norman) Haldeman was the first recorded chiropractor in Canada.